fluentnumbers/obsidian-quartz/content/career/Reverse interview questions.md

 - What is the company's growth plan for the next 1 year?
 5 years?
 - Where does the funding come from and who influences the high level plan/direction?
 - What are the bottlenecks for the company at the moment?
 How do you plan to solve them?
+- <font color="#00b050">What is the plan to make or save more money by using cloud \ data \ AI?</font>
+	- Is AI being seen as money-maker or money-saver (hopefully, not a money spender)?
 ## About the interview, routine and closing up
 - Is there anything else I can tell you about my skills and qualifications to let you know that I am a good fit for this job?
 	- Is there anything more in my profile\CV that requires highlighting\clarifying?